aegiswp/child/readme.txt

 == Description ==

-This child theme is designed to extend the features of its parent theme, ensuring that your customizations remain unaffected when the parent theme is updated.
+A pristine architectural canvas.
+Inherits the full Aegis core while providing a blank, unopinionated foundation for custom deployment.

-Child themes are a safe way to modify a theme without actually making changes to the parent theme’s files.
-The Aegis Child Theme works in tandem with its parent theme, enabling you to make adjustments without worrying about future updates.
+The Aegis Child Theme works in tandem with its parent theme, ensuring that your architectural customizations remain safe during core updates.
+It offers a secure environment to extend functionality and refine styles without modifying the parent structure.

 == Installation ==